rust-phf/rust-phf/README.md

 Compiler plugins are not a stable part of Rust at the moment, so `phf_macros` can only be used with nightlies.

+The `phf/core` feature will compile the `phf` crate with a dependency on libcore instead of libstd, enabling use in environments where libstd will not work.

 phf_macros
 ===========